zeldaret/mm/README.md

 Save and close/reopen your terminal window.

-## Step 4:
-Make a fork of the main repository https://github.com/Rozelette/Majora-Unmasked.git and clone your fork.

 ## Step 5:
+Make a fork of the main repository https://github.com/n64decomp/majora.git and clone your fork.

+## Step 6:

-Navigate to the Majora-Unmasked folder you just cloned.
+Navigate to the folder you just cloned.
 Type the following commands:

 ```
 git submodule update --init --recursive
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

-## Step 6:
+## Step 7:

 You will need to acquire a copy of the ROM.
 The md5 of this ROM should be `2a0a8acb61538235bc1094d297fb6556`.

 Once this has been done, type, replacing `<ROM>` with the name of your ROM:
 ```
-./tools/extract_baserom.py <ROM>
+./tools/extract_rom.py <ROM>
 ```

 This will extract all the individual files in the ROM into a newly created baserom folder, as well as decompress the compressed files in a newly created decomp folder.